- Scripts for LIV and optical spectra measurements using following equipment:

 Options:

--s, --ssm Analyze small signal modulation data (.s2p files or
+-s, --ssm Analyze small signal modulation data: .s2p files or automatic system reports (ssm.yaml; src/analysis_ssm.py and src/analysis_ssm_one_file.py)

--r, --rin Analyze RIN data (automatic system reports)
+-r, --rin Plot RIN data from automatic system reports (rin.yaml; src/analysis_rin.py)

 -y, --yaml_project Read and analize according to settings in YAML files